Syriac Language Preservation

 Opportunities:

 There are many people who have the desire to learn the Syriac language and its history.
-The main reasons students are learning Syriac are:
+Their main reasons for learning Syriac are:

 The desire to speak the same language that Jesus spoke in his time on earth.

-The desire to be able to understand the church mass and participate in the mass.
+The desire to be able to understand and participate in the church mass.

 The desire to learn the history of the Syriac people and explore all the treasures and manuscripts of the Church Fathers and others.